BE can be downloaded from

 these do not include colour support, then look at the sample

-and vt100-color.ti
+xterm-color.ti and vt100-color.ti files supplied

 with BE.

-These can be added to the system terminfo database by root
+These can be added to the system terminfo database by root,

-using the tic
+using the tic command (or tic_colr on HP-UX).

-You would use them by setting your TERM
+You would use them by setting your TERM environment variable to

-xterm-color
+xterm-color or vt100-color.

-, somewhere on the path.
+be_win.exe to be.exe, somewhere on the path.

-to the same directory as be.exe
+be.ini to the same directory as be.exe so it

 can be found.

-to the same directory as
+be.hlp to the same directory as

-so it can be found.
+be.exe so it can be found.

 BE is a Win32 application, which has had extensive testing on Windows NT, 2000, XP and 2003.
 Rather less testing has been performed with Windows 95, and quite a few bugs in the Windows 95 version of the Win32 Console API (used for screen redraw) have been identified and worked around.
 Some oddities relating to the use of the unusual screen sizes still remain.
 I would not be surprised if there are more problems to be found...